LizzyonGit/rates_r_us/README.md

 - The possibility for users to like a review.
 - **About** page about Moby Viesca.
 - The possibility for users to suggest movies to Mobie Viesca.
-- Add instructions in admin.
+- Add instructions in admin to the superuser.
+For example, the character limit on some fields, and which properties an uploaded movie poster image should have to display well on the website.

 ## Testing